AzusaF/MetropolitanMuseumOfArtCollectionApp/README.md

 - The collection is accessible only when the user is authenticated
 - The history and favourite data are stored using Jotai
 - Password stored as hashed passwords using Bcrypt.js
 - Used Bootstrap to style the app
+- Developed an app deployed on cyclic using RESTful API (CRUD) to manage user data

 ## Main Frameworks/Libraries used
 - React / Next.js